endymion1818/deliciousreverie-2023/src/content/posts/dreamers-builders-cultivators.md

 And I think it's likely that you are a leader because of the traits you have.

-For simplicity, and to help us understand differences in individuals I've observed within a software team, I'm going to group them into three terms: "dreamer", "builder" and "farmer".
+For simplicity, and to help us understand differences in individuals I've observed within a software team, I'm going to group them into three terms: "dreamer", "builder" and "cultivator".

 I can't take credit for identifying these groups myself: they were first outlined [in this Reddit thread](https://www.reddit.com/r/ExperiencedDevs/comments/1ki0i60/comment/mrb9t0t/?context=3) by user [j_d_q](https://www.reddit.com/user/j_d_q/), which I'm now expanding on.